worker-dapp/labor_ledger_v1/README.md

-# AquaTrust - Progressive Web App
+# LaborLedger - Progressive Web App

-AquaTrust is a progressive web app (PWA) designed to streamline role-based management for ship-based workers, such as management and employees.
+LaborLedger is a progressive web app (PWA) designed to streamline role-based management for ship-based workers, such as management and employees.
 This app features a user-friendly interface, role selection, and form-based registration workflows.

 ---